univention/office365/README.md

 This package contains a UMC wizard, extended attributes and hooks for user and group accounts and listener modules to do the actual synchronization.

-The package is the basis for the Office365 App available in the UCS App Center.
+The package is the basis for the Office365 App available in the UCS App Center, which can only be installed on UCS Systems with role Master or Backup.

 # User Story